Reece Robinson: Sydney Roosters

-On 7 December 2017, it was revealed that Robinson had signed a one-year deal to join The Sydney Roosters.
-In round 5 of the 2018 NRL season, Robinson scored his first club try just 13 seconds left before full-time siren for the Roosters in a 28-10 win at Southern Cross Group Stadium.
-The Roosters went on to win the Minor Premiership and Grand Final in 2018.
+On 7 December 2017, it was revealed that Robinson had signed a one-year deal to join the Sydney Roosters.
+In round 5 of the 2018 NRL season, Robinson scored his first club try just 13 seconds left before full-time siren for the Sydney Roosters in a 28-10 win at Southern Cross Group Stadium.
+The Sydney Roosters went on to win the Minor Premiership and Grand Final in 2018.
 On 31 October 2018, Robinson was announced as one of the players that was released by the club after not being offered a new contract.

 Queanbeyan Kangaroos

 In 2019, Robinson played for the Queanbeyan Kangaroos in the Canberra Raiders Cup competition.

 Rugby league representative career

 Robinson played for the Lebanon national rugby league team in the 2009 European Cup, scoring a hat-trick of tries in an 86–0 thrashing of Italy.

-Robinson played in 3 matches, scored 5 tries and kicked 4 goals in the tournament.
+Robinson played in three matches, scored five tries and kicked four goals in the tournament.
 On 9 February 2013, Robinson starred on the wing for the Indigenous All Stars scoring a second half hat trick in the 32–6 win against the NRL All Stars at Suncorp Stadium.

-Robinson has been chosen to represent Lebanon again in the 2017 Rugby League World Cup but withdrew due to injury.
+Robinson was chosen to represent Lebanon again in the 2017 Rugby League World Cup but withdrew due to injury.
+Robinson represented Lebanon at the 2021 Rugby League World Cup playing in all four games and scoring two tries.